Astrud Gilberto, the voice of ‘The Girl From Ipanema’, dies aged 83

-Astrud Gilberto death: Girl From Ipanema singer dies aged 83
+Astrud Gilberto death: Girl From Ipanema singer, who popularised bossa nova around the world, dies aged 83

+Brazilian musician’s debut recording happened by complete chance, after she volunteered to sing on the English version of the 1962 track

-Astrud Gilberto, the bossa nova singer known for her recording of “The Girl From Ipanema”, has died at the age of 83.
+Astrud Gilberto, the bossa nova singer known for her instantly recognisable recording of “The Girl From Ipanema”, has died at the age of 83.

+Gilberto’s son Marcelo confirmed to The Independent that she died on 5 June.
+The cause of her death was not disclosed.

-The Brazlian musician recorded 16 studio albums and two live records over the course of her career, which began in the Sixties.
+Born Astrud Evangelina Weinert in Salvador, Bahia, on 29 March 1940, Gilberto recorded 16 studio albums and two live records over the course of her career, which began in the Sixties.

-Her version of “Garota de Ipanema” – originally composed in 1962 by Jobim and Vinícius de Moraes – was recorded in English by Gilberto under the title “The Girl from Ipanema” on 18 March 1963.
+Gilberto’s version of “Garota de Ipanema” – originally composed in 1962 by Antônio Carlos Jobim and Vinícius de Moraes – happened by complete coincidence.
+Recorded in English under the title “The Girl from Ipanema” on 18 March 1963, the song was inspired by Jobim and de Moraes’s lust for Heloísa Pinheiro, the teenage girl who used to walk past their local bar near Ipanema beach.

+A&R engineer Phil Ramone, who was overseeing recording in New York in 1962, said Gilberto was the one who offered to sing on the track, after it was mooted that singer João Gilberto, whom Astrud married in 1959, perform the lyrics translated from Portuguese to English by Norman Gimbel.

+“Astrud was in the control room when Norm came in with the English lyrics,” he told JazzWax in 2010.
+“Producer Creed Taylor said he wanted to get the song done right away and looked around the room.
+Astrud volunteered, saying she could sing in English.
+Creed said, ‘Great.’
+Astrud wasn’t a professional singer, but she was the only victim sitting there that night.”

 The track went on to be a global hit, selling more than five million copies worldwide and boosting the profile of bossa nova music internationally.

+She continued: “Life is beautiful, as the song says, but I’m here to bring you the sad news that my grandmother became a star today, and is next to my grandfather João Gilberto.

+“Astrud was the true girl who took bossa nova from Ipanema to the world,” she added.
+“She was a pioneer and the best.
+At the age of 22, she gave voice to the English version of ‘Girl from Ipanema’ and gained international fame.

-Paul Ricci, a New York-based guitarist who collaborated with Gilberto, confirmed news of her death on Facebook.
+Paul Ricci, a New York-based guitarist who collaborated with Gilberto, paid tribute as he shared the news of her death with his followers

 “I just got word from [Gilberto’s] son Marcelo that we have lost Astrud Gilberto,” he wrote.
 “He asked for this to be posted.

 “She was an important part of ALL that is Brazilian music in the world and she changed many lives with her energy.
-RIP from “the chief”, as she called me.
+RIP from ‘the chief’, as she called me.
 Thanks AG.”

-Writing on Instagram, Gilberto’s granddaughter Sofia also shared the news with followers.

-“My grandma Astrud Gilberto made this song for me, it’s called Linda Sofia.
-She even wanted my name to be Linda Sofia,” she said.
-“Life is beautiful, as the song says, but I’m here to bring you the sad news that my grandmother became a star today, and is next to my grandfather João Gilberto.

 Join our commenting forum